Police: Man ran over by truck, dies in Wyoming

 WYOMING, Mich.
-(WOOD)—Wyoming police say a 19-year-old man died after being ran over by a truck in an incident in Wyoming early Sunday morning.
+(WOOD) — Wyoming police say a 19-year-old man died after being ran over by a truck early Sunday morning.

-Police say they responded to a call about a domestic disturbance near the 1100 block of Whiting St. SW at around 1 a.m.
-Sunday morning.
-After arriving on scene, additional police officers had to be called to the scene to help control an angry crowd.
+Police say they responded to a call about a domestic disturbance near the 1100 block of Whiting Street SW at around 1 a.m. morning.
+After arriving on scene, additional police officers were called to the scene to help control an angry crowd.

 Detectives are still investigating what caused the incident, but they believe that a group of men fired on a man in a truck, which led to the teenager being run over.
 He was pronounced dead on scene.